alanponce/website/content/authors/admin/_index.md

 - Visitors
 ---

 Alan Ponce is a professor of software development at the University Autonomous of Cd.
 Juarez (UACJ).
-His research interests include artifical intelligence, data science, blockchain and internet of thigs.
+His research interests include artificial intelligence, data science, internet of things and blockchain.

 Since I started my undergraduate modules in Computer Systems Management, I have been exposed to the benefits of combining interdisciplinary fields such as Management, Statistics, and Economics.
 Later, I gained experience applying this knowledge in public and private sectors in order to generate and use data as one of the main sources for the decision-making process.